UBC-MDS/simpl_eeg_capstone/README.md

 ```

 # Updating JupyterBook Documentation
-Make sure you have `jupyter-book` and `ghp-impor`t installed.
+Make sure you have `jupyter-book` and `ghp-import` installed.
 If you do not you can install them by running the following commands:
 ```bash
 pip install -U jupyter-book
 pip install ghp-import